Serj-Sxhx/Vaults/01 Projects/About & Work  - Serj Hunt.md

 I'm currently Founder and CEO of [City as a School (CAS)](https://cityasaschool.com/)

 My background is in UX/UI design & Human Computer interaction design for audio interfaces.
-My life course shifted after coming into the field of learning sciences as an associate at [Wild Learning Sciences CIC](https://www.linkedin.com/company/wildlearning/) after a brief encounter with [[Ruth Crick]] at a Hackathon to solve a housing crisis in Bristol UK.
+My life course shifted after coming into the field of learning sciences as an associate at [Wild Learning Sciences CIC](https://www.linkedin.com/company/wildlearning/) after a brief encounter with [[Ruth Crick]] at a Hackathon to solve a housing crisis in Bristol, UK, 7 years ago.

 Since then I've extended that skillset to